zircleUI/docs/docs/guide/using-vue-router.md

 # Using Vue-Router

-You can use Zircle with [Vue-Router](https://router.vuejs.org/) in any environment (from sandbox to vue-cli).
+You can use **zircle ui** with [Vue-Router](https://router.vuejs.org/) in any environment (from sandbox to vue-cli).
 Just follow this tips and examples.

 ::: tip
-Using Vue-Router is easy and straight forward because Zircle creates the routes automatically based on you views.
+Using Vue-Router is easy and straight forward because **zircle ui** creates the routes automatically based on you views.
 :::

 ## For Browser or sandboxes.